 There are two main buildings which are U-shaped when seen from the air.
 They are separate as a safety measure in case of fire though there is an aerodynamic "architectural membrane" that connects the two buildings to help channel the wind to scour the area between them and so avoid snow build up.

 The two modules can operate independently so one can be shut down in the winter when the population is greatly reduced from the summer high.

-They are wooden buildings with particle board being used for the outside panels (pale brown in the photos) though this has been covered in a metal cladding (grey).
+They are wooden buildings with particle board being used for the outside panels (pale brown in the photos) though this has been covered in a metal cladding (dark grey).